mir-group/phoebe/doc/doc_pages/developerOverview.md

 @page DEVDOCS Developer's documentation

+This section of the manual covers more technical details useful to a developer.

 The main program does very few things: intializes the paralllel environment, loads a subprogram (App) using an AppFactory, and launches it.
 Currently, supported apps are:
 * PhononTransportApp
 * ElectronWannierTransportApp